-Japanese Kewpie mayonnaise is a very important ingredient in many recipes like Sriracha mayo (a dipping sauce for karaage) or tamago sando, and this spicy tuna recipe is no different.
+Japanese Kewpie mayonnaise is a very important ingredient in many recipes like Sriracha mayo (a dipping sauce for karaage or seasoning for salmon poke bowls) or tamago sando, and this spicy tuna recipe is no different.
 Kewpie differs from western mayonnaise due to its rich egg and sweetened flavor.

-To make the spicy tuna sauce, I use a mixture of Japanese mayonnaise (Kewpie) and sriracha.
+I use a mixture of Japanese mayonnaise (Kewpie) and sriracha to make the spicy tuna sauce.
 I have also seen variations of spicy tuna rolls that omit Kewpie, or use other types of hot sauce, but I prefer the sweet, fatty, and spicy flavor of Kewpie and Huy Fong sriracha.

 Rolling and cutting

 To wrap your roll, use a sushi mat (I like to cover mine with cling wrap for easier clean up).
 After taking a sheet of nori, place the shiny side face down.
 Dip clean hands into a bowl of water and grab a handful of sushi rice and lay the rice evenly on about half of the nori sheet.

 At one inch above the bottom edge, leave a shallow, horizontal indent and place a spoonful of spicy tuna mix along this line.
 Take the bottom edge of the sushi mat and begin to move your mat and sheet in an upwards motion to create your roll.
 Apply even pressure to create a tight small roll.